Academic Policies and Procedures for Graduate Students[ top ]

 For specific instructions regarding the preparation and submission of master’s theses and doctoral dissertations, students should consult the Graduate School Manual.

-The absolute deadlines for fulfilling thesis and dissertation requirements is approximately ten working days prior to Commencement.
+The absolute deadline for fulfilling thesis and dissertation requirements is approximately ten working days prior to Commencement.
 The recommended submission dates and absolute submission deadlines are published on the Graduate School website.

 Awarding of Graduate Degrees